 Yes, you should start preparing for labor the moment you ask yourself that question.
 So why the urgency?
 Well, you have a lot to prepare for, birthing a human and being a mother is serious business.
 Do all women go through a process of “preparation”?
-No. Are those who reframe from preparation doomed to fail?
+No. Are those who forgo preparation doomed to fail?
 No. Does it make your journey a whole lot easier?
 But of course.

 The biggest complaints I hear from mothers about their journey through pregnancy, and definitely through labor and birth, is lack of control.
 They feel they no longer have control over their own bodies.
 Is this true?
 Well, to some instinct…uh, yeah.

 During my first years of nursing, and as a non-mom, I used a lot of terminology that I now feel hinders us today.
 One of my biggest phrases to a pregnant coworker or friend was, “So how’s the little parasite?”
 Well, now I feel horrible that I called the beautiful life growing in a woman a parasite.
 However, let’s look at the definition:

 ~Parasite: an organism that lives in or on another organism (its host) and benefits by deriving nutrients at the host’s expense.

 Well…now you see why we used the term.
 For many mothers, this is very tough to accept.
 We make to do list, have tight schedules, deadlines, etc. We live life on a time crunch and it’s tough when someone comes and screws with the plan.
 We have such a fast paced society and its tough for most of us to slow down, have patience, and to be ok with the unknown.

 Alright, so I’ve given this much thought.
 Let’s not focus on the term parasite, but instead, host.
 That’s right.
 That’s what you are.
 A hostess.
 Think about.

 What do you do to prepare for guest?